students-experiments/ride-share-project/README.md

 * Upon starting the application, the user is prompted to login
   - Authenticate Registered Rider
   - Authenticate Registered Driver
-  - Redirect to relevant pages for authenticated Driver or Rider
+  - Redirect to relevant pages for authenticated driver and rider

 ## Deliverables for checkpoint 4
 * Drivers should be able to: